Monthly Archives: November 2011

 The Teensy development board is an Arduino cousin.
 It is based on the ATMEGA from Atmel, has a real small physical size (18x31mm) and development tools for Windows, Linux and OS X.

-Posted in Electronics, Platforms | Comments Off
+Posted in Electronics, Platforms | Comments Off on DIY USB HID

 A Bone to the Beagle